I run 3 radio stations—with no cap on listeners, bandwidth, or bitrate; with access over port 80 and SSL—for only €8 a month.

 This will probably take a long time, and you don’t want to ncftp process to stop if your connection drops, so it is best to use

 screen for this.

 Screen will allow it to continue in the background.

 screen and you’ll get a new prompt.
 Start the ncftp command, and then leave the screen instance with control + a then d (for detach).
 You can return to the screen by typing

 Be sure to login as the radio user for the Liquidsoap install.
 When using OPAM to install Liquidsoap, it will only run for the user who installed it.

-sudo apt install opam
+apt install unzip bubblewrap

 When using OPAM for the first time, you should run

 and answer y (for yes) to the question it asks about whether you want OPAM to modify some configuration files (this will put the directory where Liquidsoap in your path).

 opam install depext opam depext taglib mad lame vorbis flac cry liquidsoap opam install taglib mad lame vorbis flac cry liquidsoap